Saswankar1/Water_test/README.md

 5. **Deploy the service**.
 Render will automatically detect the necessary files and start the application.

-You can modify the URLs, path, and other details to match your specific setup and repository.
+You can modify the URLs, the path, and other details to match your specific setup and repository.